jdogresorg/counterparty2mysql/README.md

-counterparty2mysql
+unoparty2mysql
 ---
-counterparty2mysql is a php script which populates a mysql database with counterparty data.
+unoparty2mysql is a php script which populates a mysql database with unoparty data.

-counterparty2mysql loads Counterparty data by requesting 'messages' data for a block from the Counterparty API, and then processing each message.
-The Counterparty 'messages' table holds a list of all of the insert and update actions performed on counterparty tables.
+unoparty2mysql loads Unoparty data by requesting 'messages' data for a block from the Unoparty API, and then processing each message.
+The Unoparty 'messages' table holds a list of all of the insert and update actions performed on unoparty tables.

-By default counterparty2mysql starts at the first block with a Counterparty transaction (mainnet=278270, testnet=310000) and parses data for all blocks between the starting block and the current block.
+By default unoparty2mysql starts at the first block with a Unoparty transaction (mainnet=1,777,464, testnet=700) and parses data for all blocks between the starting block and the current block.

-If no starting block is given, counterparty2mysql will try to resume parsing at the last successfully parsed block, or use the first block with a counterparty transaction.
+If no starting block is given, unoparty2mysql will try to resume parsing at the last successfully parsed block, or use the first block with a unoparty transaction.

 Database Customizations